15 Best Things to Do in Norwich (CT)

 Towering over the Thames River from the west bank is an ever-expanding casino resort run by the Mohegan tribe on their reservation.

-Mohegan Sun has 1,563 rooms, two casinos with hundreds of slots, a 10,000-seater arena and entertainment venues like the Wolf Den, booking classic acts like Blue Öyster Cult and Salt-N-Pepa.
+Mohegan Sun has 1,563 rooms, two casinos with hundreds of slots, a 10,000-seater arena and a series of entertainment venues.
+One is the Wolf Den classic acts like Ludacris, Blue Öyster Cult, Warrant, and Salt-N-Pepa.

 The Mohegan Sun Arena is home court for the WNBA’s Connecticut Sun, and stages NCAA Division 1 games and WWE events.

-The line-up of major recording artists to play dates here is strong and includes names like Taylor Swift, Jay-Z and Fleetwood Mac.
+The lineup of major recording artists to play here is amazing.
+On the list are names like Ariana Grande, Taylor Swift, Bruce Springsteen, Jay-Z, Ed Sheeran and Fleetwood Mac.
+The Dave Matthews Band and Tool were in town when I was here.

-The resort has 46 dining options, eight clubs, a luxury spa and golf course, and plays host to major events in summer like the New England Food Truck Festival at the end of August.
+The resort has 46 dining options, eight clubs, a luxury spa and golf course.
+The complex also plays host to major events in summer like the New England Food Truck Festival at the end of August.

 3. Casino of the Sky